 In summary, the roadmap team supports the implementation of the low-cost DRIVE initiative into NASA's supporting research programs as soon as possible within the fiscal constraints.
 The DRIVE initiative capitalizes on the breadth of current programs in solar and space physics and builds for the future.
-The current is the foundation on which to build.
+The current HSO is the foundation on which to build.
 DRIVE makes the most of these existing assets while enabling advances in science and technology that will fuel progress within realistic cost envelopes.
 By implementing the recommended DRIVE components, NASA can ensure that the next decade will be rich in new observations from diverse platforms, new science harvested from missions and projects, new synergisms between disciplines and platforms, new technologies and theories to enable and inspire future missions and projects, and talented new students to form the future workforce.

 The Heliophysics ROSES 2013 Research Program Elements